bushra-rahman588/Bioemu/README.md

 - **BioEmu captures functionally relevant landscapes.** Across all three systems, ensembles reproduced a consistent "rigid core + flexible module" organisation that matches known enzymatic requirements, precise active-site geometry alongside the conformational give needed for catalysis, without being explicitly trained to do so for these specific proteins.
 - **The 50s-loop is a conserved, intrinsic dynamic switch.** Its independent emergence as the top flexibility hotspot in two different NrdI structures (86% sequence identity, isolated vs. complexed) argues that this mobility is a sequence-encoded property of the protein, not a crystallographic or complex-specific artefact, supporting a **conformational selection** model for redox-coupled oxygen-tunnel gating.
-- **PRO47 + residue 54 form a mechanistic "hinge-and-amplifier" unit** — PRO47's fixed backbone dihedral anchors the loop-scaffold junction, while residue 54 (inside the loop) distributes motion into the wider network, a testable hypothesis for future mutagenesis studies.
+- **PRO47 + residue 54 form a mechanistic "hinge-and-amplifier" unit**: PRO47's fixed backbone dihedral anchors the loop-scaffold junction, while residue 54 (inside the loop) distributes motion into the wider network, a testable hypothesis for future mutagenesis studies.
 - **NrdF2 and NrdI show a clear division of labour**: NrdI is the conformationally adaptive redox sensor/gate; NrdF2 is the structurally persistent scaffold for radical chemistry, mirroring the biologically proposed roles of these two subunits.

 ---